18 Moving Photos Of What It's Really Like To Be A Legal Sex Worker (NSFW)

 Photojournalist Marie Hald documented Bonnie, then 39, for two years, taking photos as she saw clients or spent time with her children.
 For Hald, it was a mission to portray the whole story of making a living in the sex industry, and not just part.
 “I wanted to see if I could tell a story of someone who wasn’t just portrayed as being a prostitute, but also as a woman and a mother,” Hald told Refinery29 by phone.

-Hald became interested in telling the story of a sex worker after an experience that hit close to home: She was living in a trendy neighborhood in Copenhagen when she discovered that her downstairs neighbor was running a small brothel out of her apartment.
+Hald became interested in telling the story of a sex worker after an experience that hit close to home: She was living in a trendy neighbourhood in Copenhagen when she discovered that her downstairs neighbour was running a small brothel out of her apartment.
 “The stories I’d seen of sex workers had often been people, women, living on the streets, doing drugs,” Hald said.
-Her neighbor didn't exactly fit the stereotype.
+Her neighbour didn't exactly fit the stereotype.

 Over the years, Hald slowly moved from the role of photographer to friend.
 Sometimes, she would help Bonnie clean the apartment between clients, getting ready for the next visitor.
 “I would help vacuum between customers, and open the door,” Hald said.
 “It was hard, involving myself so much in her life and family.”